bsucyber/wifi-hacking/README.md

-(as a failsafe, you can use the [web serial](https://serial.huhn.me/) interface to run commands. this is less reliable) Install Drivers from here: https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads
+(as a failsafe, you can use the [web serial](https://serial.huhn.me/) interface to run commands. this is less reliable) Install Drivers from here: https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads *(Don't forget to restart your computer after installing the drivers)*

 ## Firmware Install
 - Go to the [ESPWebTool Web Updater]([https://spacehuhn.github.io/esp8266_flasher/](https://esp.huhn.me/))